Adamoolahwastakenwastaken/Pinecraft/README.md

  - open the repo through vs code : in ur terminal : code .
  - Edit the code
  - if u'd like : submit the mod to : disnuts123672@gmail.com

+> I like kaka and food and sleep and other stuff